The 20% Downpayment Myth

 FHA Insured Loans

 With an FHA insured loan, buyers are able to purchase a home with a downpayment as low as 3.5% through a government program backed by taxpayers dollars.
 The program offers only one payment option – an upfront fee due at closing and a monthly fee.
-It’s important to note that while the FHA recently lowered their premiums for the loans they insure, making them more affordable, they removed a buyer’s ability to cancel the premium payments, meaning a buyer must make the payments for the life of the loan.
+It’s important to note that the FHA does not allow buyers to cancel the premium payments, meaning a buyer must make the payments for the life of the loan.
 FHA premiums may also be tax deductible.

 How are private mortgage insurance and FHA different?